 Step 6: Click on “Clean Now” at the bottom part of the program to begin fixing the issue.

-Most of the time RESTORO will fix the problem on your device descriptor.
+Most of the time RESTORO will fix the problem with your device descriptor.
 But if the issue is still present proceed to the next method.

 Method 2: Hardware and Devices Troubleshooter